Skip to the Main Content

 Loday’s talk consisted of a massive generalization of these facts, replacing commutative, associative and Lie algebras by algebras of other threesomes of operads!

-Jonathan Scott’s talk was mainly about a trick for automatically defining a notion of “weak morphism” between algebras of operads like the A and L operads.
+Jonathan Scott’s talk was mainly about a trick for automatically defining a notion of “weak morphism” between algebras of operads like the A A_\infty and L L_\infty operads.
 This is part of some work he’s doing with Kathryn Hess.

 I like this kind of stuff, but it takes a while to develop a taste for it!